luckyhyosun/fullstackopen/README.md

   - **Easy to maintain** → If base path changes, update only in <code>app.use()</code>.
   - **Modular code** → Other routers (like, User or Order) can be added and separated from noteRouter.
   - **Router-specific middleware** → you can add middleware for only this feature without affecting other routes.

+✴️ **Hash** is, in this project, an output of a **cryptographic hash function**.

+✴️ **Cryptographic hash function** is a mathematical function that:
++ takes any input (a message, a file, a password)
++ produces a fixed-size output (the hash)
++ is designed to be **infeasible to reverse**.
+Other stricter properties are:
+  - One-way (hard to invert).
+  - Collision-resistant (hard to find two inputs with the same hash).
+  - Avalanche effect (tiny input change → completely different output).

+Note. **Normal (Non-cryptographic) hash functions** are used mainly for data structures and integrity checks, not security .

 ✴️ **Token** is a small piece of digital data that proves who you are.
 + It’s like a digital ticket or ID card.